STA 9890 - Fundamentals of ML: I. Introduction to ML

 As we think about measuring a model’s predictive performance, it becomes increasingly important to distinguish between in-sample and out-of-sample performance, also called training (in-sample) and testing (out-of-sample) performance.

 In previous courses, you likely have assessed model fit by seeing how well your model fits the data it was trained on: statistics like \(R^2\), SSE, SSR in regression or \(F\)-tests for model comparison do just this.
 As you have used them, they are primarily useful for comparison of similar models, e.g., OLS with different numbers of predictor variables.
-But it’s worth reflecting on this process a bit more: didn’t the model with more predictors always fit the data better?
+But it’s worth reflecting on this process a bit more: don’t the model with more predictors always fit the data better?
 If so, why don’t we always just include all of our predictors?

 You likely have a sense that a feature needs to “earn its keep” to be worth including in a model.
 Statisticians have formalized this idea very well in some contexts: quantities like degrees of freedom or adjusted \(R^2\) attemps to measure whether a variable provides a statistically significant improvement in performance.
 These calculations typically rely on subtle calculations involving nice properties of the multivariate normal distribution and ordinary least squares, or things that can be (asymptotically) considered essentially equivalent.